5nd of June 2026

 The road is mostly corrugated roads in pretty good condition, the motorhome easily does 80 km/t and the suspension takes most of the rattling from the road.

-The land is dessert, but quite green, with a varied lot of trees, bushes and grass.
+The land is desert, but quite green, with a varied lot of trees, bushes and grass.
 But apart from, what looked like a rabbit, which may have been another small mammal, which quickly ran across the road in the distance, we’ve not seen any wildlife.

 6th May 2026